openharmony/docs/en/application-dev/reference/apis/js-apis-system-location.md

 # Geographic Location

 > **NOTE**
+> - The APIs of this module are no longer maintained since API version 7.
+You are advised to use [`@ohos.geolocation`](js-apis-geolocation.md).
 > - The initial APIs of this module are supported since API version 3.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
-> - The APIs provided by this module are no longer maintained since API version 9.
-You are advised to use [geoLocationManager](js-apis-geoLocationManager.md) instead.

 ## Modules to Import